Showing posts with label rogation day. Show all posts

 The rubrics in the 1963 breviary say that nothing is made of the Rogation Day in the Office, but only in the Mass, where, in accordance with the constitutions of the monastery or local custom, a procession is held at which the Litany of the Saints is sung (although the bishop can substitute other prayers).

-Those who are bound to say the Office (such as priests and religious) but who can't participate in a procession say the litany and its particular prayers by themselves (or with other members of the faithful), generally immediately after Lauds.
-You can find a traditional version of the litany online here.
-You can also find them in the Monastic Diurnal at (200).
+Those who are bound to say the Office (such as priests and religious) but who can't participate in a procession, however, say the litany and its particular prayers by themselves (or with other members of the faithful), generally immediately after Lauds.
+You can find a traditional version of the litany online here or in the Monastic Diurnal at page (200).